HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter Ⅳ.md

+# Simplifying Data Extraction with Jexter IV

-In this tutorial, we'll summarize the usage of three key aspects in Jexter: `total_row`, `parent`, and `elements`.
+In this tutorial, we'll summarize the usage of three key aspects in Jexter: `total_rows`, `parent`, and `elements`.
 These concepts work together to simplify the configuration process and enhance the efficiency and accuracy of drug data extraction from web pages.

-### Total Row: Defining the Total Number of Drugs to Extract
+## Total Rows: Defining the Total Number of Drugs to Extract

-`total_row` is utilized to specify the total number of drugs to extract from a list.
+`total_rows` is utilized to specify the total number of drugs to extract from a list.
 This is especially useful for pages containing extensive lists of drugs.
-By setting `total_row`, you can control the scope of data extraction, ensuring that only the necessary information is retrieved, thus avoiding redundancy.
+By setting `total_rows`, you can control the scope of data extraction, ensuring that only the necessary information is retrieved, thus avoiding redundancy.

 **HTML Example:**
 ```html